ncarlier/dockerfiles/mqtt/README.md

 ## Description

-MQTT Docker image based on Debian.
+MQTT Docker image based on Alpine.

 The MQTT broker is mosquitto.